benzen/notebook/README.md

 Where to use it
 ===============

-This app is maded to be deployed on dotcloud.
+This app is build to be deployed on dotcloud.
+But it is also possible run it with any node.js server and postgres.

 App aims
 ========